 C- to C+ (50-59%): Much of the relevant information and skills mostly accurately deployed.
 Adequate grasp of theoretical/conceptual/practical elements.
 Fair integration of theory/practice/information in the pursuit of the assessed work's objectives.
 Some evidence of the use of creative and reflective skills.

-Apply all techniques to business, economics and finance problems involving cash flows such as revenues, costs, profit and interest.
+Review how all techniques may be applied to business, economics and finance problems involving cash flows such as revenues, costs, profit and interest.

 Strategaeth addysgu a dysgu

 Private study will include time reviewing lecture materials and recommended reading, completing exercises, and revising for assessments.